xianhuazhou/elog/README.md

 **client settings: elog-client**

-It's a standard JSON file, You need to specify the log files for each app and api like below.
+It's a standard JSON file, You need to specify 1 or more log files for each app and api like below.

 _/etc/elog/client.json_: